Priyanka2503/capstone-project/README.md

 12.Time

 ### Task
-To predict whether the persion will get have heart failure or not.
+To predict whether the person will get have heart failure or not.

 ### Access
 We use 2 ways to access the data in the workspace: